panoply/mithril-pnpm/packages/api/readme.md

 This package demonstrates how to leverage dependencies installed in the root of the monorepo.
 It also is being consumed by another package in the workspace.
 In big projects with lots of closed source modules this is a great way to keep logic separate.

+### ESBuild Bundle

+This module is bundled with [esbuild](https://esbuild.github.io/) which handles TypeScript in a fast and productive manner.
+We can optionally generated declaration files by running `pnpm dts` which will emit declarations into our `dist` directory.

+### Path aliases

+This module is leverages path aliases by combining the `files[]` option in the `tsconfig.json` file together with the [@rollup/plugin-alias](https://git.io/JuTc9) plugin.
+We also take advantage of the the utilities export provided in our build package to reference our alias paths.

 # Commands

 ```cli